Master of Technical and Professional Communication (MTPC)

 - Your role in creating the document if the document was prepared collaboratively.

 - Your goals for the document and a description of the document-development process.

 - Theories and principles that informed the development of the document.

 - In-text and reference list documentation of secondary sources that support the document-development choices.
 Again, you can follow Chicago, APA, or IEEE style.

-The portfolio should be submitted to your advisory committee as a usable website and PDF on CD-ROM.
+The portfolio should be submitted to your advisory committee as a usable website and PDF on USB drive.

 Review Process for Academic Portfolio